iryna-savchuk/Algorithms/README.md

 # Algorithms
-This repository contains implementation of a different algorithms in Java Script
+This repository contains different algorithms implemented in Java Script